A group of people standing around a bicycle.

 We support the Houston community’s goal of ending veteran homelessness through our work with USVETS, the Veterans Administration, Salvation Army, Combined Arms and Warriors’ Refuge in West Columbia.

-Freewheels Houston has ongoing program to deliver bikes to 5th- and 6th-graders at Klentzman, Owens and Mata Intermediate Schools in Alief Independent School District.
+Freewheels Houston has ongoing program to deliver bikes to 5th- and 6th-graders at Klentzman and Mata Intermediate Schools in Alief Independent School District.
 Working with Communities in Schools and school staff, our bikes have been used to reward perfect attendance and improvement in academic and social areas.
+We have provided bikes to middle- and high-school aged refugees who participate in after-school programs operated by PAIR Houston–the Partnership for the Advancement & Immersion of Refugees.

 We rely on many institutions in Houston for support—funding, volunteers and prayers: